 Consistency and Level Management.
 While files have correspondence with the underlying file system, levels are conceptual and must be managed by the LSM-tree implementation.
 To maintain a consistent view of the immutable files, it is typical to maintain globally a catalog and manifest structure (in-memory and persisted) which describes the file to level relationships and indicate which set of files form a current snapshot.
 That way, background merges that create new files can continue progress while ongoing readers are guaranteed to see a consistent view of the set of files corresponding to a single snapshot of the LSM-tree without disruption to query correctness.

 The project is divided into two parts.
 The first part is about designing the basic structure of an LSM-tree for reads and writes, while the second part is about designing and implementing the same functionality in a parallel way so we can support multiple concurrent reads and writes.
 Each part will have a first milestone: a design document.
 Here you will discuss your design and development strategy and get feedback from the teaching staff.
-If you are stuck with how to proceed with a design document, see the CS 165 design document template as a starting point.
+If you are stuck with how to proceed with a design document, check out the template here.

 The project is purposely left open ended.
 You have complete freedom in how you design each part of your key-value store to achieve as much functionality as possible.
 For example, each level of the LSM-tree may be designed in its own way; each level may be a complex data structure itself, like a tree, or a plain one, like a simple array.
 The choice usually depends on the size of the available memory and the intended purpose of the design.
 We do expect a "minimum design".